Amazing Utah Hikes

-What's the most amazing Utah hike you've done?
+What are the most amazing Utah hikes you've done?

 Although you don't have to leave the comfort of your vehicle to experience Utah's splendor, there certainly is nothing that can compare to the "up close" view from the hiking trails.
 Utah has so many natural wonders that choosing one hike is another one of those tough decisions.